populationgenomics/test_workflows_shared/README.md

 # The default path is australia-southeast1-docker.pkg.dev/cpg-common/images/cpg_flow:0.1.0-alpha.14
 $ ./run-test-workflow.sh --image "australia-southeast1-docker.pkg.dev/cpg-common/images/cpg_flow:<tag_id>"
 ```
-You should receive a job url from the `analysis-runner` output, if the job was created successfully.
-This job should spin up additional jobs that can be found from the `/batches` page on Hail.
+If the job is successfully created, the analysis-runner output will include a job URL.
+This driver job will trigger additional jobs, which can be monitored via the /batches page on Hail.
+Monitoring these jobs helps verify that the workflow ran successfully.
+When all expected jobs complete without errors, this confirms the successful execution of the test workflow and indicates that the cpg_flow package is functioning as intended.

 ### Notes